CaNellis/JavaScript/README.md

 JavaScript and DOM Manipulation

-This activity uses only JavaScript, HTML, CSS, and Ds.js to render a table dynamically on the 'ALIENS-R-REAL' website that allows users to filter the table data for specific values (using this [dataset](StarterCode/static/js/data.js)).
+This activity uses only JavaScript, HTML, CSS, and D3.js to render a table dynamically on a website that allows users to filter the UFO Sighting data table for specific values.